Real Estate Trust vs LLC (What’s The Difference?)

 Trust in Real Estate

-A trust is a separate legal entity, which means that it must be registered with the court.
-For tax purposes, a trust is taxed as a corporation and must file its return, it will pay taxes on any rental income and gains.
+A trust is a separate legal entity, which means it does need to be registered with the court.
+For tax purposes, it's treated like a corporation — it files its own return and pays taxes on rental income and gains.

 Why Purchase Property as a Real Estate Trust?

-1. Multiple Owners: A trust allows for multiple owners and beneficiaries.
-This is useful if you're looking to invest in real estate with your spouse, children, family members, or business partners.
+1. Multiple Owners: A trust can accommodate multiple owners and beneficiaries.
+If you're investing with a spouse, family members, or business partners, this structure handles that cleanly.

-2. Trustee: You can use a trustee to manage the property on your behalf.
-That means you don't have to worry about dealing with tenants, maintenance, and other management tasks.
+2. Trustee: You can appoint a trustee to manage the property on your behalf — handling tenants, maintenance, and day-to-day decisions so you don't have to.

 Which One Suits Me Best?